Stuart S. Malawer: Legal work

 Malawer formerly served as Chairman of the International Practice Section of the Virginia State Bar.
-In 2009 he was named to the Board of Directors of the Virginia Economic Development Partnership by Virginia Governor Tim Kaine and confirmed by the Virginia General Assembly.
-In addition, he was later appointed by Virginia Governor Terry McAuliffe and reappointed by Virginia Governor Ralph Northam to the Virginia Committee of International Trade at the VEDP.
+In 2009, he was named to the Board of Directors of the Virginia Economic Development Partnership by Virginia Governor Tim Kaine and confirmed by the Virginia General Assembly.
+In addition, he was later appointed by Virginia Governor Terry McAuliffe and reappointed by Virginia Governor Ralph Northam to the Virginia Committee on International Trade at the VEDP.
+He has worked with or appointed to state boards or trade delegations by both Republican and Democratic governors of Virginia since 1988.

-He is a member of the Virginia State Bar and the New York State Bar.
+He is a member of the Virginia State Bar, the New York State Bar and the Washington, D.C.

 Academic career

-He is currently the Distinguished Service Professor of Law & International Trade at the Schar School of Policy and Government at George Mason University.
-He is widely published as an authority in the area of international trade law.
-In 1976 Malawer became a founding faculty member of the George Mason School of Law (today the Antonin Scalia Law School) and subsequently the School of Public Policy.
+He is currently the Distinguished Service Professor of Law & International Trade Emeritus at the Schar School of Policy and Government at George Mason University.
+He is widely recognized and frequently published as an expert in international trade law.
+In 1976 Malawer became a founding faculty member of the George Mason School of Law (today the Antonin Scalia Law School) and subsequently the Schar School of Public Policy.